Contents

 As the name suggests, a site-specific assessment places a particular site, environment and team of employees performing the task under the microscope to ensure everything is running as safely as it should be.

-When you consider here the link between both assessments being carried out on a roofing site, it's easy to see why it often makes sense to follow up an initial generic assessment with a site-specific assessment, as it enables inspectors or senior management to hone in on an area of concern in more detail.
+Given the connection between both assessments on a roofing site, it often makes sense to follow a generic assessment with a site-specific one, allowing inspectors or management to focus more closely on specific areas of concern.

 Other examples of hazards that could be picked up by a site-specific risk assessment that wouldn’t otherwise be recognized by a generic risk assessment on roofing works include potential asbestos from cement roof sheets or glazing rope or trip hazards, including lightning conductors or drain vents.